egorovdmi/aspnet-web-api-playground-01/README.md

 - Namespaces versioning for controllers with the same name:

 For example, using this aproach we can have two DiffController classes.
-One in V1 namespace, other in V2 namespace and routing will be like:
+One in V1 namespace, other in V2 namespace and URLs will be like:

-    http://localhost:someport/v1/diff/1         V1.DiffController.Get method
+    http://localhost:52627/v1/diff/1         V1.DiffController.Get method
-    http://localhost:someport/v2/diff/1         V2.DiffController.Get method
+    http://localhost:52627/v2/diff/1         V2.DiffController.Get method

 - Castle Windsor DI container.
 - OWIN as Self-Hosting environment for integration tests.